mIcHyAmRaNe/okadminfinder/README.md

       # we edit rules, control files, we create changelog, man pages...
       # Build deb package
       dpkg-buildpackage -rfakeroot -uc -us
-      # before building a new version, make sure to
+      # before building a new version, make sure to clean it first
    ```

 ## Youtube videos